adblockplus/adblockpluscore/README.md

 ```
 npm run update-subscriptions:mv3 [-- -o /tmp/custom_output.json]
 ```
-to generate a list of subscriptions supported at eyeo's back-end.
+to generate a list of subscriptions downloaded from eyeo's backend.
 Edit the generated `build/data/subscriptions_mv3.json` file if needed.

 Pass a specific target filename if needed: